 Treatment will only be effective if you take all your medication as prescribed.
 Smoking and continued use of NSAIDs will impede healing.
 Also, some strains of H. pylori are antibiotic resistant, complicating your long-term outlook.

-If you’re hospitalized due to a bleeding ulcer, the 30-day mortality rate is about 11 percent.
-Age, recurrent bleeding, and comorbidity are factors in this outcome.
-The main predictors for long-term mortality include:
+If you’re hospitalized due to a bleeding ulcer, the 30-day mortality rate is about

 - old age